-While travel has progressed in leaps and bounds, so have travellers, which means we need to be constantly transforming and enhancing ourselves.
+©Dmitry Kalinovsky via 123RF While travel has progressed in leaps and bounds, so have travellers, which means hospitality players need to be constantly transforming and enhancing themselves.
 This is key to delivering the right mix of services to cater to guests from existing and new emerging market segments.

-Over the years the traditional hospitality model has developed into a more multi-faceted approach from the basic amenities such as swimming pools, gyms, tennis courts and possibly a golf course, to state-of-the-art business and conference centres and health spas that encompass so much more than just a vacation destination.
-These developments have had a substantial influence on the economic growth of the hospitality industry.
+We've seen how over the years the traditional hospitality model has developed into a more multi-faceted approach - from the basic amenities such as swimming pools, gyms, tennis courts and possibly a golf course to nowadays state-of-the-art business centres and health spas that encompass so much more than just a vacation destination.
+These developments have also had a substantial influence on the economic growth of the hospitality industry.
+Riding the wave of travel trends Let's face it, what kept customers happy 10 years ago no longer works today, and unless you embrace the ever-changing travel trends of consumers you will find yourself left in the dust.